 I then watched as my hands navigated clusters of lumpy clothes scattered all over the floor, sifting for my running stuff.

 I think the morning productivity has become almost automatic since I started listening to inspiring speeches on Youtube, the minute my eyes open and the blinds draw.

-***Cue new-found morning energy which was has been absent for the past 22 years, that is before this week…. ***
+***Cue new-found morning energy which has been absent for the past 22 years…. ***

 By the time this thought crossed my mind, I’m already up and out the door, leaving 25 minutes for a run before my phone blinks 9am.